 What is distance learning?

-Distance learning allows you to study wherever you are, arranging your studies around your work or family life.
+Distance learning and our online courses allow you to study wherever you are, arranging your studies around your work or family life.
 You learn using study materials and online learning resources that are designed for active learning.
 You can also connect with other students around the world via your Virtual Learning Environment (VLE).

 What are the advantages of distance learning?